-PETITION OF INDIANA MICHIGAN POWER ) COMPANY, AN INDIANA CORPORATION, FOR (1) AUTHORITY TO INCREASE ITS RATES AND CHARGES FOR ELECTRIC UTILITY SERVICE ) THROUGH A PHASE IN RATE ADJUSTMENT; (2) ) REVISED APPROVAL OF: DEPRECIATION RATES; ACCOUNTING RELIEF; INCLUSION IN ) BASIC RATES AND CHARGES OF QUALIFIED CAUSE NO. 44967 ) POLLUTION CONTROL PROPERTY, CLEAN ) ENERGY PROJECTS AND COST OF BRINGING ) MAY 3 0 2018 I&M'S SYSTEM TO ITS PRESENT STATE OF APPROVED: ) EFFICIENCY; RATE ADJUSTMENT ) MECHANISM PROPOSALS; COST DEFERRALS; ) MAJOR STORM DAMAGE RESTORATION RESERVE AND DISTRIBUTION VEGETATION MANAGEMENT PROGRAM RESERVE; AND AMORTIZATIONS; AND (3) FOR APPROVAL OF ) NEW SCHEDULES OF RATES, RULES AND ) REGULATIONS. )
+relition of indiana witchigan rower)

+COMPANY, AN INDIANA CORPORATION, FOR)

+(1) AUTHORITY TO INCREASE ITS RATES AND)

+CHARGES FOR ELECTRIC UTILITY SERVICE)

+THROUGH A PHASE IN RATE ADJUSTMENT; (2))

+APPROVAL OF: REVISED DEPRECIATION)

+RATES; ACCOUNTING RELIEF; INCLUSION IN)

+BASIC RATES AND CHARGES OF QUALIFIED) CAUSE NO. 44967

+POLLUTION CONTROL PROPERTY, CLEAN)

+ENERGY PROJECTS AND COST OF BRINGING) and a sale

+I&M'S SYSTEM TO ITS PRESENT STATE OF) APPROVED: MAY 8 0 2018

+EFFICIENCY; RATE ADJUSTMENT)

+MECHANISM PROPOSALS; COST DEFERRALS;)

+MAJOR STORM DAMAGE RESTORATION)

+RESERVE AND DISTRIBUTION VEGETATION)

+MANAGEMENT PROGRAM RESERVE; AND)

+AMORTIZATIONS; AND (3) FOR APPROVAL OF)

+NEW SCHEDULES OF RATES, RULES AND)

+REGULATIONS.)